 “Very little is needed to make a happy life; it is all within yourself, in your way of thinking.” - Marcus Aurelius

-Key Insight: The definition clearly shows us the crux of the issue.
-The point is found within our feelings.
-Harsh negative feelings over time can lead to a downward spiral ending in suicidal thoughts, etc.
+The definition of depression and negative thinking clearly shows us the crux of the issue and leads us to the solution.
+The fact is harsh negative feelings over time lead to a downward spiral ending in suicidal thoughts.

 Generally, negative feelings are caused by 1 or any combination of 3 situations.

 Why Does This Happen?

 Intense negative feelings, thoughts, and even depression and suicidal thoughts are normal and natural and are here for a reason.
 Most of you have had or will have times when you are hurt deeply in one way or another.
 Most of you can see there is a wrongness in our world, and sometimes it gets to you.
 You are human.